coleifer/peewee/docs/peewee/models.rst

                 (('from_acct', 'to_acct'), False),
             )

 Specifying a default ordering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can specify a default ordering for your models.
+You can specify a default sort-order for your models.
 It is simply a tuple of field names.
 If a field should be ordered descending, prefix it with a dash ("-").

 .. code-block:: python